dogweather/forkful/content/en/swift/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging is the process of recording application behaviors, errors, and other important info to a persisting medium, like a file or database.
-Programmers do it to track the health and performance of their apps, to debug issues, and to keep an eye on what's going down under the hood in production environments.

 ## How to:
 In Swift, you can write logs to the console with print statements or the more flexible `os.log` API, which hooks into the Unified Logging System on Apple platforms.